 For years, manufactures have implemented a conventional method of testing surface energy using a polyethylene solution called dyne inks.
-Dyne, when applied to a surface, can reveal the surface’s potential adhesion ability.
+Dyne ink, when applied to a surface, can reveal the surface’s adhesion potential.
+But, there’s an inherent problem with the inks themselves…

 Limitations of Dyne Inks

-Furthermore, dyne can potentially contaminant the material it’s measuring, so a coupon, or sample of the material or product must be used instead of the actual piece.
-More importantly, the chemicals can contain teratogenic elements which are harmful to the user–potentially causing birth defects.
+- Dyne inks contaminate the material it’s used on, so a sample of the material or product must be used instead of the final product (slow to measure).